kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

    :align: center
    :alt: Fetching commit from an upstream repository to update a fork.

-   Fetching commit from an upstream repository to update a fork.
+   Fetching commits from an upstream repository to update a fork

 Where to go from here
 ~~~~~~~~~~~~~~~~~~~~~